 What Makes the Crackers Stick Together?

 Chia seeds soak up water and get jellylike, and it binds the other seeds together.
 Simple.
 And no gluten or egg needed.
 I like that.
-Don’t you?
+Don't you?
+It's such a simple recipe—just 5 different kinds of seeds, water, and a few spices.

 What You Need